 “I wish to produce wines that make the specific characteristics of their origin visible” – Bernhard Breuer

 In the 1980s Bernhard Breuer was one of the key members of Charta, an organization formed to promote a drier style of Rheingau wine.
-Bernhard was a proponent of this style of wine, and believed that the Rheingau was perfectly suited to producing very fine, elegant and flavorful dry Reislings.
-He was also a strong advocate for a vineyard classification system based on geology, historical precedent and quality of wines.
+Bernhard was a proponent of this style of wine and believed that the Rheingau was perfectly suited to producing very fine, elegant and flavorful dry Rieslings.
+He was also a strong advocate for a vineyard classification system based on geology, historical precedent, and quality of wines.
 His vision raised the standard of the wines at this estate and across the region as a whole.
 Tragically, Bernhard passed away suddenly in 2004, at the age of 57.

 View Producer Site